qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 * :guilabel:`Point size`: The size (in pixels) with which each data point is displayed can be set
-* :guilabel:`Maximum screen space error` By this option you set how dense or sparse the display of the point cloud will be (in pixels).
+* :guilabel:`Maximum screen space error`: By this option you set how dense or sparse the display of the point cloud will be (in pixels).
 If you set a large number (e.g. 10), there will be visible gaps between points; low value (e.g. 0) could force rendering of unnecessary amount of points, making